webjetcms/webjetcms/docs/en/developer/README.md

-# Developer documentation
+# Documentation for WebJET CMS programmer

-English translation is work in progress, please use [Slovak version](../sk/) instead.
+The documentation in this section is intended for the WebJET CMS core and application programmer.